Up to 50% Off Karl Lagerfeld Handbags at the Amazon Summer Sale

 Although Amazon Prime Day is postponed indefinitely, the Amazon fashion summer sale includes white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Kate Spade, Rebecca Minkoff, Levi's, Tumi luggage and Tory Burch are among the retailer brand names that are part of the Amazon Summer Sale.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today, including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories this week, including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes and jewelry.

-The Amazon Summer Sale ends on tonight, so be sure to check out the deep discounts on tons of stylish designer fashion items at affordable prices before it's over.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.